squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 or whose name does not matter.

 .. prodn::
-  variable ::= @identifier
+  variable ::= @ident
   var_or_hole ::= @variable | _

-:gdef:`Tags <tag>` restrict a possible variable instantiation in various ways.
+:gdef:`Variable tags <tag>` restrict a possible variable instantiation in various ways.

 .. prodn::
   tag ::= const | glob | adv